Azure/autorest.java/readme.md

       - key: client-type-prefix
         type: string
         description: The prefix that will be added to each generated client type.
-      - key: model-override-setter-from-superclass
-        type: bool
-        description: Indicates whether to override the superclass setter method in model.
-Default is false.
       - key: data-plane
         type: bool
         description: Indicates whether to generate clients and methods as protocol(low level) clients and methods.
 Default is false.